curvance/curvance-contracts/contracts/market/isolated/README.md

 ## Minimum Loan Size

-Every Curvance market has a corresponding minimum loan size set in WAD dollars.
-The default value of this is $10 but will be changed on chains with higher gas costs such as HyperEVM.
-When liquidations are processed this value is not considered, its important for us to
+Every Curvance market has a corresponding minimum loan size configured in WAD dollars.
+This is set per market within a permitted range of $10–$100 (WAD).
+Deployments commonly use $10 on lower-cost chains.
+This check applies when opening new loans and when partially repaying if the remaining debt would be non‑zero; full repayments are always allowed.

 ## Asset Pricing